Hamas holds Gaza military parade, vows Israel's destruction

 Abu Ubaida, the brigades' spokesman, said another confrontation with Israel might be inevitable unless tens of thousands of homes damaged or destroyed in the Gaza Strip in last summer's conflict are rebuilt soon.

-"We will accept no less than the rebuilding of everything that was destroyed by the savage Zionist aggression," said the masked spokesman, whose group is shunned by the West as a terrorist organization.
+"We will accept no less than the rebuilding of everything that was destroyed by the savage Zionist aggression," said the masked spokesman, whose group is shunned by the West as a terrorist organisation.

 Palestinians have voiced disappointment over the slow pace of reconstruction and a limited flow of building material into Gaza since international donors pledged more than $5 billion in October.

-Both Israel and Egypt - which is battling Islamist militants in neighboring Sinai - are concerned Hamas could use such material for weaponry.
+Both Israel and Egypt - which is battling Islamist militants in neighbouring Sinai - are concerned Hamas could use such material for weaponry.

 Israel has said Hamas has been test-firing rockets into the Mediterranean in recent weeks and Gaza residents have reported hearing explosions.
 Hamas has neither confirmed nor denied such tests.